 • Attaching the prosthetic.
 Once the implant has integrated with the jawbone, the abutment is placed into the implant and the prosthetic is attached to the abutment.

-Replacing multiple teeth with dental implants
+Replacing multiple teeth with dental implants in Tijuana

 A single implant with a dental crown can replace a single tooth.
 Doing this for many teeth, particularly if they’re next to each other, would be prohibitively time-consuming and expensive.
 Luckily, it’s possible to replace multiple teeth using one to four implants.